-Read the following statement to your partner, exactly as written.
+Read the following Repair Statement to your partner, exactly as written.
 Do not improvise.
 Speak slowly.
 Say one phrase at a time.
 Look up and say each phrase into your partner's eyes.

-(Note: The Response Script appears below this section.)
+(Note: Partner's Response Script appears below this section.)

 I'd like to repair something with you.
 Is this a good time?